resbazaz/organization/GOVERNANCE.md

 ResBaz strives to make decisions through community involvement with slack messages.
 By default, changes are approved when no one voices concerns within a period of time, following lazy consensus.

+Anyone who has at least [TODO:Number] contributions in the last 12 months is eligible to vote in the executive committee elections.
+Contributions are defined on GitHub as opening PRs, reviewing and commenting on PRs, and opening and commenting on issues.
+Other contributions may also look like helping people on community forums, participating in committees, and other efforts that help advance the ResBaz mission.

 ### Leadership

 ResBaz and its events are typically not led, but organized by a small group of self-selected volunteers.